-Here we have articles written by various members of our team designed to share our passion and hopefully teach a little – about everything from the vineyard and production in the winery to cellaring and wine and food matching.
+Here we have articles written by various members of our team designed to share our passion and hopefully teach a little – about everything from vineyards and production in the wineries to cellaring and wine and food matching.
 Most of all we welcome questions from you to fuel this section of our website: firstname.lastname@example.org

 WHAT’S GOING ON IN THE VINEYARD IN APRIL: On to the Reds!

 The sugar content of the red berries is increasing slowly and berries become obviously sweet to taste.
 We generally harvest our reds in early April, however this year will be late February to early March due to the warmer weather, finishing with Cabernet Sauvignon mid to late March.
 Harvest dates are significantly influenced by the weather.
 This is a very anxious time for viticulturists and winemakers as the weather can play havoc with so much hard work and possibly brilliant wine!

 All the whites have been picked early this year.
 The Sparkling wine base is in barrels fermenting and so is the Reserve Chardonnay.
 We have some Sauvignon Blanc also fermenting in barrels.

 Nets have been moved from the whites onto the Merlot, Shiraz and Cabernet Sauvignon, to prevent bird damage.
 Birds are chased out from under nets where necessary (by well trained vineyard dogs if they’re around!).
 Samples are continually being collected for analysis and harvesting continues around the clock.

 WHAT’S GOING ON IN THE WINERY IN APRIL: Fermenting Furiously!